 2. How to hold a conversation that sparks her attraction and interest?

 To hold a girl’s attention in conversation, start the conversation with confidence and respect.
 Get an idea about her interests, likes, and dislikes, and honestly share your ideas, thoughts, and interests.
-Ask her open-ended questions and listen to her patiently, keeping the conversation focused on her.
-Above all, be yourself and don’t go overboard in trying to impress her.
+Ask questions that are open-ended and listen to her patiently, keeping the conversation focused on her.
+Above all, be yourself and don’t go overboard in trying to charm her.

 Keeping a conversation going with a girl you like can be challenging and tricky.
 However, you can have fun and engaging conversations with any girl with the above tips.
 Make sure you don’t force a conversation or talk too much, which may push her away from you.
 Instead, give her enough space and talk only when you have something interesting to say.
-Be respectful and playful, use your humor, and always keep an open mind to enjoy fruitful conversations that eventually bring you closer to her.
+Be respectful and playful, use your humor, speak slowly and clearly, listen more, and always keep an open mind to enjoy fruitful conversations that eventually bring you closer to her.

 Infographic: Conversation Stoppers That You Should Avoid With A Girl